Shushsa/docs/docs/general.md

 an equal voting power, regardless of the stake bonded.
 Kira is a technocracy, aiming to evolve into the enlightened democracy governance system.
 This means that voting power is in the hands of people who have knowledge and skills, useful for the project - rather than those who only have wealth.
-Enlightened democracy is the case where majority of actors become network conscious to the similar level as initial governance set but that’s a long term process of educating the user base.
+Enlightened democracy is the case where the majority of actors become network conscious to the similar level as initial governance set but that’s a long term process of educating the user base.

 ## Q18: So what prevents me from creating thousands of wallets with minimum balance with only one purpose to reject every proposal when its only address that counts as vote Users (stacke-able asset holders) are not automatically part of the governance set?
-They have to be elected in accordance to the Code of Conduct, which they also have to follow once they are elected.
+They have to be elected in accordance with the Code of Conduct, which they also have to follow once they are elected.

 ## Q19: So the proposals can be made by anyone that have enough whitelisted fee assets to pay the transaction fee.
 The governance is what approves the submission, and votes can only be made by validators, which have equal voting power among them?
-Yes, anyone can make the proposal but the governance set is not just validators, it’s also consists of the council members, who are not validators but can vote on proposals.
+Yes, anyone can propose but the governance set is not just validators, it also consists of the council members, who are not validators but can vote on proposals.